What’s the first thing that comes to your mind when you hear the word protein?

 - High protein diets help remedy high blood pressure

-One of the reasons why people prefer high protein smoothies is because they are highly convenient.
-You can get the protein you need without having to prepare an entire meal.
+One of the reasons people LOVE high protein smoothies is because they are highly convenient.
+Just by drinking it alone will give you the protein you need without having to prepare an entire meal.

-We have listed 5 high protein juice recipes that you can conveniently prepare at home.
+Here, we have listed 5 high protein juice recipes that you can conveniently prepare at the comfort of your own home:

 You will need: